mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 >a library - a collection of functions which are useful when writing web apps.
 Your code is in charge and it calls into the library when it sees fit.
 E.g., jQuery.
 >frameworks - a particular implementation of a web application, where your code fills in the details.
 The framework is in charge and it calls into your code when it needs something app specific.
 E.g., durandal, ember, etc.

-I wouldn't call AngularJS 2.0 a library but it is much closer to library rather than AngularJS 1.x.
+I wouldn't call Angular2 a library but it is much closer to library rather than AngularJS 1.x.
 Anyway, what matters mostly is that it is on top of web standards.
 It uses shadow DOM for better encapsulation of the directives, takes advantage custom elements, etc.

 ### Quick FAQ:

-*So I can't use AngularJS 2.0 in IE and any other browser which doesn't support Web Components?*<br>
+*So I can't use Angular2 in IE and any other browser which doesn't support Web Components?*<br>
 You can.
 There are a lot of [polyfills](http://webcomponents.org/polyfills/), which handle the lack of support.

 ## New Router

 [Brian Ford gave a talk about the new router of AngularJS](https://www.youtube.com/watch?v=vecg70fPDFw).
-I'm not saying "the new router of AngularJS 2.0" because it could be used in AngularJS 1.x apps as well, which will make your transition smoother.
+I'm not saying "the new router of Angular2" because it could be used in AngularJS 1.x apps as well, which will make your transition smoother.
 What is that great about the new router?
-It is more feature rich than the old `ngRoute` and with AngularJS 2.0 in mind unlike `uiRouter`.
+It is more feature rich than the old `ngRoute` and with Angular2 in mind unlike `uiRouter`.
 Probably it is the only component, which got more complex to use (given the increased amount of features it has) but most likely it won't be part of the core of the framework (similarly to `ngRoute`), given it is hosted in different repo.

-You can use the new router inside your AngularJS 1.x app if you "emulate" the AngularJS 2.0 component directive with the legacy controllers and templates.
+You can use the new router inside your AngularJS 1.x app if you "emulate" the Angular2 component directive with the legacy controllers and templates.

 ### Quick FAQ: